calvinfreese/README-Generator/README.md

   [MIT](./LICENSE)
   © 2020 Calvin Freese
   ## Credits
-  Trilogy Education Services for providing this assignment.
+   This assignment was provided by Trilogy Education Services.
+Code was structured based on in class activities and lectures.